Sell My CompanyAsiaSingapore

 Singapore hosts an estimated 700 or more single-family offices, the regional headquarters of KKR, Bain Capital, Blackstone, and Warburg Pincus, and a capital markets infrastructure that makes it the gateway through which most significant cross-border M&A across ASEAN flows.
 For a mid-market business, the practical implication is a buyer universe of unusual depth and diversity.

-Activity in 2025-2026 has been shaped by continued PE deployment into Southeast Asian growth assets, strong strategic interest from US and European acquirers seeking ASEAN market exposure, and growing intra-regional M&A as Singapore-headquartered businesses acquire assets across the region.
+Activity in 2025-2026 has been shaped by continued private equity investment into Southeast Asian growth assets, strong strategic interest from US and European acquirers seeking ASEAN market exposure, and growing intra-regional M&A as Singapore-headquartered businesses acquire assets across the region.
 The MAS's regulatory sophistication and Singapore's common law system give international buyers a level of legal comfort that is difficult to replicate elsewhere in Southeast Asia.

 Singapore-incorporated businesses — even where underlying operations are in other ASEAN markets — often command a structural premium over directly-held regional assets because of the legal predictability, IP protections, and treaty access the Singapore holding structure provides.
 This is a feature of transactions here that simply does not exist in most other markets.